 A give-or-get fundraising policy sets up uneven dynamics on the board if wealthier board members are able to buy their way out of participating in the nonprofit’s fundraising activities.
 All board members should be introducing the organization to friends and colleagues, and identifying ways that they can contribute to the organization’s financing.

-The better fundraising policy for your nonprofit board of directors?
+What’s a better policy for your nonprofit board of directors?
 Joining Vision and Action is a big proponent of the Give and Get fundraising approach.

 - Give an amount that is personally significant to you.

-- And find a way to use your strengths and talents in the “getting!”
+- Find a way to use your strengths and talents in the “getting!”